fluxcd/flux/site/standalone/setup.md

 ***The SSH key must be configured to have R/W access to the repository***.

+More specifically, in the case of standalone Flux, the ssh key must be able to create and update tags.
+E.g. in Gitlab, that means it requires `Maintainer` permissions.
+The `Developer` permission can create tags, but not update them.

 You have two options:

 ### 1. Allow flux to generate a key for you.